Hanukkah Baby Names Glow Bright

 Hanukkah baby names are typically thought of as those of the Maccabees — Judah (or Yehuda), his brothers Eliezer, Shimon, Yochanan, and Yonatan, and their father Mattathias.
 These are great, heroic names, but many parents — particularly in Israel — favor trim and tailored names with more contemporary sounds.

-Nera (“candle”): perhaps the best-known Hanukkah tradition is lighting the menorah, a candelabra with nine branches, representing the miraculous eight days the Temple menorah burned on a single flask of oil in the story of Hanukkah (plus an extra branch for the shamash, the candle used to light the others).
+Perhaps the best-known Hanukkah tradition is lighting the menorah, a candelabra with nine branches.
+The branches represent the miraculous eight days the Temple menorah burned on a single flask of oil in the story of Hanukkah (plus an extra branch for the shamash, the candle used to light the others).
 Nera’s holiday-specific meaning makes it a common choice for baby girls born during Hanukkah.

-Orli (“light”): the Hebrew component or means “light,” so any name beginning with Or, including Ora, Orit, and Or itself, is a fitting choice for a Hanukkah baby.
+The Hebrew component or means “light,” so any name beginning with Or, including Ora, Orit, and Or itself, is one of the names that mean light that make fitting choices for a Hanukkah baby.
 The most fashionable among them might be Orli, with its I-ending and upbeat, nickname-y sound.

 The only name on this list to rank in the official US Top 1000, Uriel fits the trend of Old Testament (make that Tanakh) boy names ending in -iel.
 It’s the most common name beginning with U, followed by Uriah — another brilliant Hebrew name that sees an uptick around Hanukkah.

 Yair (“he shines”)

 In the Tanakh, Yair, or Jair, was a ruling judge of Israel.
 Jair is the Anglicized variation and more popular in the US, where it is frequently used by Hispanic families.
 It’s also heard in South America.
 Yair is a Top 30 name among Jewish baby boys in Israel.